-We expect that the ITC's will continue to accrue at similar levels in the short term.
-The National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) funding of CAD \$750,000 offset a portion of remuneration, contractor and overhead costs in 2019 and 2020 and was substantially all received by the end of the first half 2020.
+We claim research and development deductions and related investment tax credits for income tax purposes based on management's interpretation of the applicable legislation in the Income Tax Act of Canada.
+We expect that the ITC's will continue to accrue at similar levels in the future.
+See "Future Looking Statements" above.
+The National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) approved funding up to CAD \$750,000 over two years to innovate and advance our product.
+The funding for 2020 was \$489,340 which offset a portion of remuneration, contractor and overhead costs related to IRAP projects.
+This funding ended in the first half of 2020.